prb2/gunicorn/docs/source/design.rst

 The worker `gthread` is a threaded worker.
-It accepts connections in the main loop, accepted connections are added to the thread pool as a connection job.
-On keepalive connections are put back in the loop waiting for an event.
-If no event happen after the keep alive timeout, the connection is closed.
+It accepts connections in the main loop, accepted connections are added to the thread pool as a connection job. ``Keep-Alive`` connections are put back in the loop waiting for an event.
+If no event occurs within the ``keep-alive`` timeout, the connection is closed.

 You can port also your application to use aiohttp_'s `web.Application`` API and use the